louiscenter/your-first-choo-app/README.md

 Underneath our `choo` import near the top of the file, we're now also importing `choo`'s html helper.
 This becomes accessible via the `html` variable.

-Towards the end of the file, we're creating a function, and assigning it to the `el` variable.
+Towards the end of the file, we're creating a function, and assigning it to the `main` variable.
 Inside the function, we're returning a template that we'll use to render `<div>choo animals</div>` on our page.

 This bit of code might be confusing, so let's disect further.